Vegan Diet

 • Food additives

-Is Vegan Diet Right For Everyone?
+Is A Vegan Diet Right For Everyone?

 Generally, everyone cannot adopt or follow the vegan diet.
-Fruits, vegetables, soy, legumes, nuts, nut butter, dairy substitutes made from plants, sprouted or fermented plant foods, and whole grains are all part of vegan diet pattern.
+Fruits, vegetables, soy, legumes, nuts, nut butter, dairy substitutes made from plants, sprouted or fermented plant foods, and whole grains are all part of the vegan diet pattern.
 Vegan diets exclude animal products such as dairy, meat, poultry, eggs, and shellfish.

 Additionally, they are free of animal byproducts like honey (produced by bees) and less well-known animal-based ingredients like whey, casein, lactose, egg white albumen, gelatin, carmine, shellac, vitamin D3 derived from animals, and omega-3 fatty acids derived from fish.